-Description: This course focuses on reading and writing in Spanish while building vocabulary.
-Students will begin to synthesize the information learned in Spanish 1-3 more meaningfully.
-Focus will be on incorporating interpretive, presentational and interpersonal skills.
-Students read a variety of Spanish texts in the course, while focusing on the history and culture of Spanish-speaking countries.
-If enrollment is low, students may have the option to take Spanish 4 as Senior Instructional Leadership Corps (SILC) and will focus on leadership in a Spanish 1 or 2 classroom while studying the material more in depth and investigating topics of interest independently.
+Description: This course focuses more on reading and writing in Spanish while continuing to build vocabulary.
+Students synthesize the information learned in Spanish 1 - 3 more meaningfully and increasingly focus on interpretive, presentational and interpretional skills.
+Students read a variety of Spanish texts in the course and topics include nature and sciences, technology, the world of work and current events.
 NCAA Clearinghouse Approved Course